ZianRaian/Java-Problems/README.md

 # Java-Problems
-Here, I will solve some random Java problems and will provide the question for the solutions.
+Here, I will solve some problems using Java and will also provide the question for the solutions.